mongodb/specifications/source/auth/tests/mongodb-oidc.rst

 - Create a client with a request callback that returns data not conforming to the ``OIDCRequestTokenResult`` with missing field(s).
 - Perform a ``find`` operation that fails.
-- Create a client with a request callback that returns data not conforming to the ``OIDCRequestTokenResult`` with added field(s).
-- Perform a ``find`` operation that fails.
 - Close the client.

 Refresh Callback Returns Invalid Data